 Throughout the 1990’s Bob continued his success leading the firm, adding the state’s most talented lawyers to the various local offices.
 Each attorney Bob hired was known throughout the state and had already achieved success by the time they joined the firm.
 Meanwhile in Madison, Dan Rottier was establishing himself as one of the most successful trial lawyers in Wisconsin.
 In the early 1990’s he became the youngest member ever invited to join the International Academy of Trial Lawyers.
 In 2011, Bob handed the reins of the firm over to Dan, while Bob’s continued counsel and guidance remained over the next several years.

-TWO RECORD SETTING CASES
+THree RECORD SETTING CASES

 In the late 1990’s, the firm was chosen by a Republican governor and Democratic attorney general to be the lead law firm to prosecute the State of Wisconsin’s claims arising from the conduct of big tobacco.
 Individuals had been trying to sue the tobacco companies for decades, but none had been successful.
 For three years the case was prosecuted until a master settlement in the billions of dollars was obtained on behalf of the citizens of Wisconsin.
 This effort remains to this date as the most significant lawsuit ever filed and prosecuted in Wisconsin.